Step-by-step instruction how to make these, with some experiments after completion:

 After playing with a pot for a while, I’ve got this picture:

-Channel 1 (blue) looks a bit more linear to me.
+Channel 1 (blue), where pot is connected, looks a bit more linear to me.
 After measuring a value on a pot, I found it is a bang on 47 Ohm.
 Wow.
 It’s kind of proof that it’s possible to go with single 47 Ohm standard value resistor for termination.

 Just for kicks, here is frequency response with 68 Ohm resistor: